Chocolate Chip Butterscotch Fudge Cookies

 Bake the cookies

-Bake one sheet at a time for 10 to 12 minutes until edges are set and lightly golden and centers look slightly underbaked and pale.
+Bake 9 to 11 minutes, until the edges are set and the centers look slightly underbaked and puffy.

-Let cookies cool on the sheet for 5 minutes to set, then transfer to a wire rack to cool completely.
+Let the cookies cool on the baking sheet 5 minutes, then transfer them to a rack to finish cooling.

 Substitutions